AlecThomson/wsclean/doc/source/usage.rst

 Multiple measurement sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When specifying multiple measurement sets on the command line, the combined data from all measurement sets is imaged together.
+When specifying multiple measurement sets on the command line, WSClean images the combined data from all measurement sets together.
 For example,

 .. code-block:: bash